MeetKunde/.github/profile/README.md

 It consists of two main parts: the **web application**, which is the interface between the task solving system and the user, and the task solving system itself.

 The application is written in TypeScript.
-It also includes a compiled part written in C, which implements the mathematical aspects of it.
+It also includes a compiled part written in C++, which implements the mathematical aspects of it.
 The backend of the application is Django.

 The **task solving application** is written in C++.
 It is a simple server-like application.